UP | HOME

 xacro

-• xacro is a macro language for XML.
+• xacro is a macro language for XML, designed to make creating URDF files easier.

 • Variables can store values and basic math can be performed